 What happens to organizational performance and morale when you change 58% of the senior managers in a given 12 month period?

-Even if the 2012 figures don’t hit that level current trends suggest, what effect does it have when you change 45% of the positions, as the provincial government did last year?
+Even if the 2012 figures don’t hit the level current trends suggest they will, what effect does it have when you change 45% of the positions, as the provincial government did last year?

 -srbp-